Ohio officers won’t be charged in shooting of Jayland Walker

 City leaders have been meeting with community leaders, church groups, activists and business owners ahead of the grand jury meeting while also preparing for potential protests.

 The city created a designated protest zone downtown outside the city hall building, where workers put plywood over the first-floor windows.
-There’s also temporary fencing around the county courthouse.
+There’s also temporary fencing around the county courthouse and many businesses boarded up their windows.

+The city’s school district canceled classes on Tuesday in the wake of the grand jury announcement.

 Less than 24 hours before the chase, police in neighboring New Franklin Township had tried to stop a car matching Walker’s, also for unspecified minor equipment violations.
 A supervisor there called off the pursuit when the car crossed the township’s border with Akron.